 A couple of years ago, I was still working at a Dutch web agency.
 Even before, I lived for a couple of months in India for a study project.
 At that time, the people and the country gained a special place in my heart.
 So I always wanted to return and the opportunity came.

 Together with my wife, who happens to be a designer as well (phew), I flew back to India to meet some friends and, surprisingly, volunteer at an NGO.
-It’s already a while ago that I volunteered at that particular Indian NGO.
-Time to share some of the things I learned at volunteering over there.
+While it’s already some time ago, I feel it is time to share some of the things that I learned volunteering over there.

 What we did there